Melykuti/COVID-19/global.md

 The first dataset is the 30 March 2020 where I tried fitting linear models in addition to the exponentials as well.
 I had originally presented exponential fits exclusively.
 Upon the switchover to the new methodology, I also showed the fits where I selected the best of exponential and linear fits for comparison.
 The last column in the table now displays `e` for the case when the exponential model is a better fit, `l` when the linear model.

+Since 9 May 2020, I have been using 7-14-day-windows instead of 4-14 days.
+I decided that it was better to dampen the effect of weekends on visits to the doctor, on laboratory testing and on reporting daily increments by choosing longer time windows.

 #### Exponential and linear model fits for daily new case numbers

 The COVID-19 pandemic has been a forced learning process for all of us.
 I learnt to appreciate that fitting curves to the daily new cases is much preferable to fitting to cumulative numbers.
 The cumulative numbers exhibit strong dependency (autocorrelation) and any fit will appear much better than it really is.
 By moving to fitting to daily changes, I get more meaningful uncertainties for my fits.
 Here are [two](https://thelancet.com/journals/lancet/article/PIIS0140-6736(03)13335-1/fulltext) [publications](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2015.0347) that explain this.
 My new code was ready for the 1 May 2020 but for comparison, I ran it also for the last report done with the old one on 23 April.